Reconstructing the velocity field beyond the local universe: Introduction

-In this paper we revisit the use of peculiar velocity maps measured from distance indicators, as a cosmological probe for the next generation of redshift surveys to reconstruct the gravitational potential at redshifts $\gtrsim 0.1$.
-Given the large statistical uncertainties inherent on the measured distances ($\sim 20\%$), we will apply a Bayesian approach, making use of two physically motivated priors to regularise and filter the reconstruction.
-The first uses an estimate of the velocity field derived from the galaxy over-density {\deltag} and the second makes use of the matter linear density power spectrum {\pk}.
-Through the use of $N$-body simulations we demonstrate that, with measurements with a suitably high signal-to-noise, we can successfully reconstruction the velocity and gravitational potential field out to $z\lesssim0.3$.
+Given the large statistical uncertainties on the distances indicators ($\gtrsim 20\%$) at moderate redshift, we will apply a maximum probability approach, making use of two physically motivated prior terms to weakly regularise and filter the reconstruction.
+The first uses an estimate of the velocity field derived from the galaxy over-density {\deltag} and the second makes use of the matter density power spectrum $P_\delta$.
+Through the use of $N$-body simulations we demonstrate that, with measurements with a realistically high signal-to-noise, we can successfully reconstruct the velocity and gravitational potential field out to $z\lesssim0.1$.

 The structure of this paper is as follows.
-In \S\ref{sec:theory} we summarise the theoretical framework of density and velocity fields.
-In \S\ref{sec:pvelmeasure} we summarise the key distance indicator relations and discuss some of the relevant intrinsic statistical and systematical sources of errors in the context of our work.
-In \S\ref{sec:simulations} we provide details of the $N$-body simulations used to test the method as well as our approach to creating velocity maps.
+In \S\ref{sec:VMD} we summarise our approach to creating the input velocity maps.
 Details of the velocity reconstruction algorithm are presented in \S\ref{sec:recon} together with results of applying this reconstruction to our simulations.
-In \S\ref{sec:recpsi} we detail the method for reconstructing the gravitational potential and discuss the results.
-We then take a brief look the prospects of applying our algorithm to current and future survey data in \S\ref{sec:prospects}.
+We provide a summary of these results in \S\ref{sec:results}.
 Finally, in \S\ref{sec:conc} we provide a summary and discussion.